Greece Moments Greece Moments

 Fish dishes on the menu

-The Mediterranean is under severe threat from overfishing.
-Consequently, a large proportion of the fish listed on menus today is actually purchased frozen from large wholesalers.
-Therefore, we highly advise that you only order fish in authentic seaside tavernas, and only if it is the catch of the day.
-Ideally, the taverna owner or their family will operate their own fishing boat and focus on sustainable, small-scale fishing.
-The WWF provides a highly useful guide detailing which fish you can eat in Greece without a guilty conscience: WWF Fish Guide
+The Mediterranean is severely threatened by overfishing.
+These days, much of the fish advertised on menus is frozen and sourced from wholesalers.
+We therefore recommend eating only fresh-caught fish at seaside taverns.
+Ideally, the tavern owner or family owns their own fishing boat and practices sustainable fishing.
+The WWF’s guide reveals which fish you can eat in Greece without hesitation: WWF Fish Guide

 Griechenland Restaurant Frischer Fisch Speisekarte